Rudyard Kipling |

 Huge women blowzed with health, and wind, and rain,

-And labour.
 Each was like a Druid rock;

 Or like a spire of land that stands apart